Juno (film): Plot

-Not long before her baby is due, Juno is again visiting Mark when their interaction becomes emotional.
-Mark then tells her he will be leaving Vanessa to figure his life out.
-Juno is horrified by this revelation, with Mark asking Juno, "How do you think of me?", revealing he is starting to develop feelings for her.
-Vanessa arrives home, and Mark tells Vanessa he does not feel ready to be a father.
+Shortly before her due date, Juno visits Mark again.
+Their interaction becomes emotional, culminating in Mark confiding that he plans on leaving Vanessa to figure his life out.
+Distraught by this, Juno implores him to change his mind.
+Mark questions her feelings for him and the intent behind her regular visits, revealing he is starting to develop an attraction to her.
+When Vanessa arrives home, Mark admits that he does not feel ready to be a father.
 Juno drives away and breaks down in tears by the side of the road.
-Returning to the Lorings' house, Juno leaves a note and disappears as the Lorings answer the door.
+She then returns to the Lorings' home and leaves a note on the front porch.

-After a heartfelt discussion with her father, Juno accepts that she loves Paulie.
-Juno then tells Paulie she loves him, and Paulie's actions make it clear her feelings are very much reciprocated.
+After a heartfelt discussion with her father, Juno accepts that she is in love with Paulie.
+She confesses her feelings to him, and they share a kiss.
 Not long after, Juno goes into labor and is rushed to the hospital, where she gives birth to a baby boy.
-She had deliberately not told Paulie because of his track meet.
-Seeing her missing from the stands, Paulie rushes to the hospital, finds Juno has given birth to their son, and comforts Juno as she cries.
+Despite having deliberately not told Paulie because of his track meet, he deduces that she is giving birth anyways after seeing her missing from the stands and rushes to the hospital, where he comforts her as she cries.

-Vanessa comes to the hospital, where she joyfully claims the newborn boy as a single adoptive mother.
+Vanessa comes to the hospital and joyfully claims the newborn boy as a single adoptive mother.
 On the wall in the baby's new nursery, Vanessa has framed Juno's note, which reads: "Vanessa: If you're still in, I'm still in. —Juno."
-The film ends in the summertime with Juno and Paulie playing guitar and singing together, in a happy relationship.
+The film ends in the summertime with Juno and Paulie, now in a happy relationship, playing guitar and singing together.